PixelSmithRichard/Medieval-game/README.md

 ## Features ✨
 Multiple Weapon Types ⚔️🪓: Equip different weapons ranging from swords, axes, spears, and even magical artifacts to deal with your enemies.
-Endless Waves of Enemies 🧟‍♂️💀: Face off against increasingly difficult hordes of enemies with different behaviors and powers.
+Endless Waves of Enemies💀: Face off against increasingly difficult hordes of enemies with different behaviors and powers.
 Upgrades and Power-Ups ⚡: Collect power-ups during battle to increase your strength, speed, and health.
 Dynamic Combat 💥: Use a combination of attacks, combos, and defense techniques to survive the relentless onslaught.
 Fast-Paced Action 🔥: Keep your reflexes sharp and your strategy even sharper.
 Every second counts!